Can Sunil Kanugolu bring India’s Modi down, 10 years after helping him win?

 Yet, late last year, when the Congress asked Kanugolu to take charge of the general elections, he declined to take “full responsibility”, saying it was too late.
 “You have to start fighting elections the day after you lose the previous election.
 That’s how you build a national election, especially when you’re fighting someone like Modi,” Kanugolu said later, according to his confidant.

 Still, Kanugolu, who according to a former colleague, operates on the “fail fast, think agile” motto, is playing a prominent role in the campaign.
-He has been flying to New Delhi often, to hand over “dossiers” on the best candidates to Rahul Gandhi, and to discuss issues to focus on — such as a nationwide caste census that could win the party the support of marginalised communities‚ and traps to avoid — such as talking about the newly consecrated Ram Temple.
+He has been flying to New Delhi often, to hand over “dossiers” on the best candidates to Rahul Gandhi, and to discuss issues to focus on — such as a nationwide caste census that could win the party the support of marginalised communities — and traps to avoid — such as talking about the newly consecrated Ram Temple.

 Inaugurated by Modi in January, the temple is a central pillar of the BJP’s election campaign.
 It is built on the ruins of a 16th-century mosque demolished by Hindu extremist activists, and the Congress refused to attend the inauguration.
 Kanugolu, according to his confidant, has told Congress leaders to skirt any public conversation around the temple — which he believes is a subject that can only benefit the BJP.